nothub/debian-autoinstall/README.md

 If the `-n` flag is not set, a hostname will be generated at installation.
 The hostname will be based on the installed machines mac addresses.

+### Restart

+If the `-x` flag is not set, the machine will restart after the installation is finished.

 ## Preseed Config